CartoDB/carto-selfhosted-helm/customizations/README.md

 We recommend two ways to configure your Ingress:

-- Using your custom TLS certificate: [GKE Ingress example config for CARTO with custom certificates](ingress/gke/custom_cert_config.yaml)
+- **Using your custom TLS certificate:** [GKE Ingress example config for CARTO with custom certificates](ingress/gke/custom_cert_config.yaml)

-  > Note that you need to create the TLS secret certificate in your kubernetes cluster, you could use the following command to create it
+  > :point_right: Note that you need to create the TLS secret certificate in your kubernetes cluster, you could use the following command to create it

   ```bash
   kubectl create secret tls -n <namespace> carto-tls-cert --cert=cert.crt --key=cert.key
   ```

-- GCP Managed TLS Certificates: [GKE Ingress example config for CARTO with GCP Managed Certificates](ingress/gke/gcp_managed_config.yaml)
+- **GCP Managed SSL Certificates:** [GKE Ingress example config for CARTO with GCP Managed Certificates](ingress/gke/gcp_managed_cert_config.yaml)

   You can configure your Ingress controller to use [Google Managed Certificates](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) on the load balancer side.